IEEC-space/ice-telescope-ros/README.md

 telescope system at the ICE building in the UAB Campus.
 The full system is composed of a Meade LX200GPS telescope, a SBIG ST-7 CCD camera, a Baader Planetarium dome, an APC Switched PDU and a Vaisala weather station.
+The work shown here was originally published in [Vilardell et al., "Using Robotic Operating System (ROS) to control autonomous observatories", Proc.
+SPIE 9913, Software and Cyberinfrastructure for Astronomy IV, 99132V (26 July 2016)](https://doi.org/10.1117/12.2232694).

 ### Table of Contents